If you are looking to hike the continental divide trail but aren’t sure if a permit is needed, we have all the information for you.

 New Mexico State Trust Lands Recreational Access Permit

-The Continental Divide Trail runs through a large amount of state trust lands in New Mexico, any type of recreation on these lands requires a permit that costs $35.
+The Continental Divide Trail runs through many state trust lands in New Mexico.
+Any recreation on these lands requires a permit that costs $35.

-The New Mexico State Lands Office has given the CDTC the authority to issue these permits on behalf of hikers hoping to complete the Continental Divide Trail through New Mexico.
+The New Mexico State Lands Office has given the CDTC the authority to issue these permits for hikers hoping to complete the Continental Divide Trail through New Mexico.

 Fill out the form and rules at the link above, and remember that camping and building campfires are banned on State Trust Lands.